 When you create a class, you usually define a few methods and properties.
 They may or may not have access to the class instance.

-There three types of methods depending upon their access are Instance Method, Class Method, and Static Method.
+The three types of methods depending upon their access are the Instance Method, Class Method, and Static Method.
 This tutorial will cover the application of Static Methods.

-It is a method which does not have access to the class state.
-In other words, the method confines to itself and cannot change the properties of the class instance without any workaround.
+It is a method that does not have access to the class state.
+In other words, the method confines itself and cannot change the properties of the class instance without any workaround.

 class class_name: @staticmethod def object_behaviour: //Code to be executed